Hochfrequenz/python_template_repository/README.md

 # Python Template Repository including Unittests and Linting Actions

 This is a template repository.
-It doesn't contain any actual code but only a basic setup for a Python project including:
+It doesn't contain any useful code but only a minimal working setup for a Python project including:

 + a basic **project structure** with
     + tox.ini